mds-agenturgruppe/pimprint-core-bundle/doc/25_Development/10_Projects_Endpoint.md

 /pimprint-api/projects
 ```

-Projects endpoint is call by the plugin to get the list of registered projects from the server and returns this JSON structure:
+Projects' endpoint is call by the plugin to get the list of registered projects from the server and returns this JSON structure:

 ```json
 {